 At KPJS we believe ‘Education is a gift to be given- without exception’.
 In our school we strive to enable all children to meet their potential; we want to prepare each and everyone of them to take their place in society as responsible citizens.
-The targeted and strategic use of the Sports premium grant will support us in achieving our vision.
+The targeted and strategic use of the Sports Premium grant will support us in achieving our vision.

 |Total number of pupils on roll

 |Amount of Sports Grant

 |Extra Swimming Sessions

 |PE Resources / new equipment

 |Sports Coach + training

 |Wise up activities for pupils,

 |Forest School – Outdoor education

 |School Journey Subsidy

 We also have very good links with our local secondary school, Park High, who not only support our activities but also allows their pupils to fulfil their GCSE sports leadership programme.
-We also regularly run a whole school sports today to which parents are invited which allows us to promote healthy schools agenda with every family.
+We also regularly run a whole school competitive sports day to which parents are invited which allows us to promote healthy schools agenda with every family.

 Previously we have only been able to afford Year 5 pupils to attend swimming lessons for one term.
 Since the introduction of Sports premium we have been able to increase the number of sessions that pupils attend so that they are able to attend for the full academic year.
 The impact of this is that many more pupils are achieving the national curriculum standard of 25 metres unaided swimming.

-Without Sports premium we could meet the needs of G + T pupils through additional PE / Games sessions.
+Without Sports premium we could not meet the needs of G + T pupils through additional PE / Games sessions.

 We are currently investigating if it is possible to team up with some of the private schools in the area so that our pupils may have access to their facilities.

 All pupils take part in PE / Games activities and any pupils who have a disability are catered for in those sessions.
-The schools ethos is very inclusive and the school will provide extra provision for any pupils that need extra support.
+The school's ethos is very inclusive and the school will provide extra provision for any pupils that need extra support.

 PE is mainly taken by specialist staff who are up to date with their current practice through a range of professional training.